blcxtranslations/blcx/_translated/chapter-0041.md

 Lin Xuan reached into his bosom and was preparing to retrieve the pills.
 But at that moment, a frivolous voice sounded behind him.
 "One hundred and fifty Purified Essence pills, I'll take this Frozen Heart technique."

 Lin Xuan's heart dropped.
 Who knew that in the end, there would still be an unexpected turn of events.
-Turning around with an expressionless face, he saw that it was a Spirit Gathering cultivator of about twenty-seven or eight years old who was dressed like the son of a noble family.
+Turning around with an expressionless face, he saw that it was a Spirit Condensation cultivator of about twenty-seven or eight years old who was dressed like the son of a noble family.

 His clothes along with his tiresome expression all pointed to the fact that he was a member of a cultivator clan.